USFWS/secas/_posts/2022-08-24-SECAS-for-the-people.md

 ---
+layout: post
 published: false
+title: >-
+  SECAS for the people: A conversation with the team working to empower communities
+author: >-
+  Florencia Loncán, America the Beautiful Directorate Fellow with the U.S. Fish and Wildlife Service
+hero:
+  name: SECASmap_small_web.jpg
+  alt: Map of SECAS geography.
+  caption: SECAS map.
+  headerClass: light-text
+  float: right
 ---
+_[Shared from an article in the “Wild Weekly”](https://www.fws.gov/story/2022-08/southeast-conservation-adaptation-strategy-people) newsletter of the U.S. Fish and Wildlife Service_

-With the release of Biden’s Executive Order 13990 and the 2021 report, Conserving and Restoring America the Beautiful, there’s a new emphasis on locally led landscape scale conservation across the Service.
-With various interpretations and unique regional dynamics, identifying what work is already being conducted within the Service and what opportunities remain untapped within locally led landscape scale conservation can be complicated.
+With the release of Biden’s Executive Order 13990 and the 2021 report, [Conserving and Restoring America the Beautiful](https://www.doi.gov/sites/doi.gov/files/report-conserving-and-restoring-america-the-beautiful-2021.pdf), there’s a new emphasis on locally led landscape scale conservation across the Service.
+With various interpretations and unique regional dynamics, identifying what work is already being conducted within the Service and what opportunities remain untapped within locally led landscape scale conservation can be complicated.<!--more-->

-To the Southeast Conservation Adaptation Strategy (SECAS) team, it’s about empowering local conservation players to find their place among a  broad landscape of diverse interconnected ecosystems and human systems.
+To the [Southeast Conservation Adaptation Strategy (SECAS) team](https://secassoutheast.org/staff), it’s about empowering local conservation players to find their place among a  broad landscape of diverse interconnected ecosystems and human systems.

 “Every single conservation action happens locally.
 There is no other place to do it except for on the ground,” says GIS support team member Amy Keister.
 “What we’re trying to do is coordinate all that local conservation toward contributing to a larger vision.”

-Created in 2011, SECAS encompasses the 15 states and two territories of the Southeast Association of Fish and Wildlife Agencies (SEAFWA).
+Created in 2011, SECAS encompasses the 15 states and two territories of the [Southeast Association of Fish and Wildlife Agencies](https://seafwa.org/) (SEAFWA).
 The independent partnership serves the states and territories of SEAFWA and the federal agencies of the Southeast Natural Resource Leaders Group.

 “SECAS is a partnership that represents the conservation institution of the Southeast,” says SECAS Coordinator Amanda Sesser.
 “It’s a way for the conservation institution to come together to think about how we can collectively create the landscape of the future.
 The Southeast Conservation Blueprint is a primary tool that we can use to get there.”

-The Southeast Conservation Blueprint is a living, spatial plan that pulls data from across the Southeast and shows areas across the region that are important for the health, function, and connectivity of the landscape.
+The [Southeast Conservation Blueprint](https://secassoutheast.org/blueprint) is a living, spatial plan that pulls data from across the Southeast and shows areas across the region that are important for the health, function, and connectivity of the landscape.
 The Southeast Conservation Blueprint is revised annually, taking into consideration the most recent available scientific data along with feedback provided by its users.

 The SECAS team pulls many members from the Service and benefits from staff in their first year of conservation work and others with decades of experience.
 This mix helps the team work collaboratively to provide the best possible tool for conservation practitioners across the Southeast.